congatudo/congatudo-add-on/README.md

 The add-on adds a file named `valetudo.json` in the `/config` directory of your HA installation.

 1. Open the file `/config/valetudo.json`
-2. Change the robot implementation to Conga and save them:
+2. Change the robot implementation to Conga and save it:

     ```json
     {